-The Colonie Police Department currently has two Patrol K9 teams, consisting of a dog and its handler.
+The Colonie Police Department currently has one Patrol K9 team, consisting of a dog and its handler.
 The canine is assigned to a specific officer, and the animal goes home with the officer/handler, and becomes an integral part of the officer's family.
-These teams are a normal patrol unit and respond to routine calls for service as well as perform their specialized duties as a K9 team.
+This team is a normal patrol unit and respond to routine calls for service as well as perform their specialized duties as a K9 team.
 When not working, they are on call for immediate response.
-The teams are trained in the following: tracking, building search, evidence recovery, handler protection, criminal apprehension, and advanced narcotics detection (which include, methamphetamine, cocaine, heroin, ecstasy, and hashish).
+The team is trained in the following: tracking, building search, evidence recovery, handler protection, criminal apprehension, and advanced narcotics detection (which include, methamphetamine, cocaine, heroin, ecstasy, and hashish).
 The teams are certified by The New York State Department of Criminal Justice Services.

-Working the streets in 2022 were two K9 teams.
-Officer Mike Clough and K9 Eddie (pictured right) worked together on the C-Line shift.
+Working the streets in 2023 was one K9 team, Sergeant Mike Clough and K9 Eddie (pictured) worked together on the B-Line shift.
 Eddie, a German Shepherd, was named in honor of Colonie Police Investigator Ed Frank who passed away in 2005 after battling cancer.
-Officer Bob Lemerise and K9 Lock (pictured left ) worked on the A-Line shift.
-Lock, also a German Shepherd, was named in honor of Colonie Police Lt.
-William Lockart who passed away in 2004 after a battle with non-Hodgkin's Lymphoma.